TEA HOUSE FORMOSA | TRADITIONAL AND MODERN TEAS

 Tea House Formosa brought this styled cafe to the Doraville area by offering premium teas served in a traditional atmosphere.
 Tea House Formosa was formerly owned by Winnie and Tao who’s father sourced in Taiwanese teas directly from Taiwan where he lives.
 Before they took over this location, their mother ran the first bubble tea shop in GA at this same location.
 The current owner Yuseef was a regular here and eventually took over the establishment about 6 months ago and kept the name the same.

-The goal here is to offer a high tea experience as well as an intro to tea for those who do not know the culture.
+The goal at Tea House Formosa, is to offer a high tea experience as well as an intro to tea for those who do not know the culture.
 You will see this by the diversity of teas on their menu.

 MODERN AND TRADITIONAL ATMOSPHERE